Retinal photography; Eye angiography; Retinopathy - fluorescein

 How the Test is Performed

-Eye drops that make the pupil dilate will be given.
-You will be asked to place your chin on the camera's chin rest and your forehead against a support bar to keep your head still during the test.
+You will be given eye drops that make your pupil dilate.
+You will be asked to place your chin on a chin rest and your forehead against a support bar to keep your head still during the test.

 How to Prepare for the Test

-You will need someone to drive you home, because your vision may be blurred up to 12 hours after the test.
+You will need someone to drive you home.
+Your vision may be blurry for up to 12 hours after the test.

-You may be told to discontinue drugs that could affect the test results.
-Tell your health care provide about any allergies, particularly reactions to iodine.
+You may be told to stop taking medicines that could affect the test results.
+Tell your provider about any allergies, particularly reactions to iodine.

 You must sign an informed consent form.
 You must remove contact lenses before the test.

-Tell the health care provider if you may be pregnant.
+Tell the provider if you may be pregnant.

-When the dye is injected, you may have mild nausea and a warm sensation.
-These symptoms are usually very brief.
+When the dye is injected, you may have mild nausea and a warm feeling in your body.
+These symptoms go away quickly most of the time.

 Why the Test is Performed